FyerPower/forever-reimagined/mods.md

 - **Clumps** - Groups experience orbs together to reduce lag and make collection more efficient.
 - **Durability Tooltip** - Shows item durability as a number in tooltips for precise tracking.
 - **Enchantment Descriptions** - Adds helpful descriptions to enchantments explaining what they do.
-- **Explorer's Compass** - Adds a compass that helps locate structures and biomes.
+- **Explorer's Compass** - Adds a compass that helps locate structures.
 - **Item Scroller** - Adds convenient mouse controls for moving items in inventories quickly.
 - **Jade 🔍** - Shows information about blocks and entities when looking at them (formerly WAILA/HWYLA).
 - **Just Enough Items (JEI)** - Recipe viewer that shows crafting recipes, uses, and item information.